 U.S. public debtPublic debt, also known as national and governmental debt, is the debt owed by a nations’ central government.
 In the case of the U.S., national debt is owed by the federal government to Treasury security holders.
 Generally speaking, government debt increases with government spending, and can be decreased through taxes.
 During the COVID-19 pandemic, the U.S. government increased spending significantly to finance virus infrastructure, aid, and various forms of economic relief.

 International public debtVenezuela leads the global ranking of the 20 countries with the highest public debt in 2021.
 In relation to the Gross Domestic Product (GDP), Venezuela's public debt amounted to around 306.95 percent of GDP.
 Eritrea was ranked fifth, with an estimated debt of 170 percent of the Gross Domestic Product.

 The national debt of the United Kingdom is forecasted to grow from 87 percent in 2022 to 70 percent in 2027, in relation to the Gross Domestic Product.
 These figures include England, Wales, Scotland as well as Northern Ireland.

-Greece had the highest national debt among EU countries as of 4th quarter 2013 in relation to the Gross Domestic Product.
-Germany is on rank 11 in the EU, its national debt amounted to 78.4 percent of the Gross Domestic Product.
+Greece had the highest national debt among EU countries as of the 4th quarter of 2020 in relation to the Gross Domestic Product.
+Germany ranked 13th in the EU, with its national debt amounting to 69 percent of GDP in the same time period.

-Russia was one of the 20 countries with the lowest national debt in 2014 in relation to the Gross Domestic Product.
-Brunei Darussalam and Libya had an estimated level of national debt with 0 percent.
+Tuvalu was one of the 20 countries with the lowest national debt in 2021 in relation to the GDP, while Macao had an estimated level of national debt of zero percent, the lowest of any country.
 The data refer to the debts of the entire state, including the central government, the provinces, municipalities, local authorities and social insurance.